A Thousand Years of Peace! Book 2

 The four looked at each other for a second, “No Poncho.
 We have heard of Buddha, Mohamad, and many others doing what Lord Jesus did today.
-The Masters of the Earth have brought us to the door.
+The Masters of the Earth has brought us to the door.
 It is up to us to step through and become the masters bringing love, truth, and respect to our paradise.
 The Garden of Eden!
 The promise of Christ returning is not an individual.
 It is the five billion left standing in about thirty years.
 We are moving as fast as we can to raise that number.”
-Gloria had been speaking in Spanish, she translated in English for all to understand what she had shared.
+Gloria had been speaking in Spanish, she repeated in English for all to understand what she had shared.

 Poncho looked to his family and allowed his gaze to settle on his wife Maria, “I have followed Lord Jesus all my life.
-I will need to think more, but it is pretty plain with what he told us long ago about following him.
+I will need to think more, but it is plain with what he told us long ago about following him.
 With what we have learned, if a person in need came and knocked on the door, we would be able to help them.
 The things we call miracles are no different than what Lord Jesus did.
 I have heard several times since I have met you to say the Lord’s Prayer.
-That it is a key to open up the body to allow God to work through us.
+That it is a key to open the body to allow God to work through us.
 By doing that I have helped create tons of food for our neighbors.
 I have been healed and have seen others also healed.
 I believe we are doing what we were meant to do.”
 Poncho smiled, “What are your plans?
 How long were you in Russia?”

 “You have abilities different than others?”
 Poncho asked.

 “Yes.
 We do not know of anybody else that has created food in buckets.
 You have been in on that Poncho!”
 Brad shared, “We are all different including you.”
-Brad looked to Jesus, “Some of us find certain things easy, and for others the same things may seem impossible.”
+Brad looked at Jesus, “Some of us find certain things easy, and for others, the same things may seem impossible.”
 Gloria translated, also looking at the two boys.
 Brad continued, “Tony and Jesus can fill buckets with water.
 I have not been able to, yet.
 Tony can see underwater at night much like a fish.
 I can see in the dark.
 For me, it is almost like walking under a full moon even when there is none.”

 “Can you teach us how to transport from one place to another?”
-Maria asked, Poncho translated.
+Maria asked Poncho translated.

 Gloria answered, “Si, Maria.”
-Gloria continued on in Spanish, “Let’s help you clean up then practice in the Town Square.”
+Gloria continued in Spanish, “Let’s help you clean up then practice in the Town Square.”